Shinji-Mimura/OpenAPI-Parser/README.md

    5. All generated requests are automatically sent to the Repeater tab in Burp Suite.
       - The requests in the Repeater tab are numbered sequentially, starting from 1 each time a new YAML file is imported.

-## TODO

-Certainly!
-Here's a suggested "TODO List" section for your README file.
-This can help you and others track features to add, improvements, or any pending tasks related to the project:

----

 ## TODO List

 ### Features to Implement